RBA Premium Astrophotography

 Once extracted, copy the HLVG.8bf file to the Plug-Ins directory in your Photoshop installation.This usually is something like C:\Program Files\Adobe\Adobe Photoshop CS2\Plug-Ins but it may be different depending on the operating system and the Photoshop version you're running.

 After you've copied the file to the Plug-Ins directory, start (or restart) Photoshop.

-Strong, or Weak, depending on whether you want HLV go ly hard on getting rid of treen noise, t moderately or simply slightly.
-The recommended setting i>Strong.
+Select Strong, Medium or Weak, depending on whether you want HLVG to get rid of all green noise, about half of it, or just slightly.
+The recommended setting is Strong.